hasibzunair/uniformizing-3D/README.md

 ### Directory Structure & Usage

+First, get the data from [here](https://www.imageclef.org/2019/medical/tuberculosis).
+Then:

-* Run notebook in order
+* Run notebooks in order
 * `others`: Contains helper codes to preprocess and visualize samples in dataset.

+A 🤗 Spaces demo built by [Faizan Shaikh](https://github.com/faizankshaikh) is available [here](https://huggingface.co/spaces/keras-io/3D_CNN_Pneumonia).

 ### This is an extension of previous work